- Start date: October

 Each module includes two pieces of assessment.
 Around half of these will be assignments and the other half will be by examination at local centres.

-Applicants for the Certificate should normally hold at least a UK Pass degree or non-UK equivalent, in business, economics, engineering or social sciences.
-However, we also encourage applications from other degrees.
+Minimum Pass degree or non-UK equivalent, in business, economics, engineering or social sciences.
+We also encourage applications from other degrees.
 Admittance is to the PgCert (stage 1) only.
-Completion at an acceptable standard will lead to progression onto the PgDip (stage 2) and MSc (stage 3).

 |English language requirements|